 I have worked in University, College and City library systems where serving students and the public from all socio-economic levels, allied closely with my values while employed in the KQED Television Programming Department, then later, during my employment in KQED-FM Audience Services under JoAnne Wallace.
 Providing reliable, fact-based information and entertainment serving the public interest, remained key factors in my choice of careers.

-Employees Volunteer Skills
+Employees Volunteer Their Skills

 Like many KQED staff members, I donated my time after work and on weekends while volunteering on KQED productions.
 Working at KQED, for many of us, was a passion and avocation, it was far more than a daily job for a paycheck.